nbroeking/Haskell/presentation/Chapter2/BasicTypes.md

 ```

 Here, the little 't' is the generic.
 It means we can apply any type as an argument
 to the List type and it uses that in all instances.
-We
+In functional programming,
+this can be considered to be a type function. `List` by itself is not a type, it
+takes an argument so while `List` is not a type, `List Int` is a type.
+We use this
+notion to say `List` has the _kind_ `* -> *`.